rakrisi/event_python/README.md

 - **Multiple events**: Create separate events for different sessions/days

 #### **For Users:**
+- **ID Card Quality**: Use clear, well-lit images with readable text for best OCR results
+- **Backup Option**: Manual entry is always available if ID scanning fails
 - **Save QR codes**: Download and save to phone gallery for offline access
 - **Email backup**: Email yourself the QR code link as backup
 - **User panel**: Bookmark user panel for easy access to all registrations